BestTimesToVisit.com Logo

 shopping

 Explore the vibrant streets of Fort Kochi, browsing through shops overflowing with spices, handicrafts, and antiques.
-Bargain respectfully with local vendors to find unique souvenirs and gifts.
-Look for traditional Kerala handicrafts like handwoven textiles, wood carvings, and metalwork.
+Bargaining is expected, so don't be afraid to negotiate for a better price.
+Look for unique items like hand-painted fabrics, traditional jewelry, and aromatic spice blends.

 Getting Around Kerala, India